eggsy84/java-webapp-coding-week/README.md

 [(I already have Git installed, skip me to step 2)](#step2Java)

-The sample starter code for the coding picnic is stored on [GitHub](https://github.com/ResponseTap/mcr-girlgeeks-code-picnic) .
+The sample starter code for the event is stored on [GitHub](https://github.com/eggsy84/java-webapp-coding-week) .
 In order to get a copy of the sample code we need to firstly install [Git version control](https://git-scm.com).

 Follow the instructions on the following pages: